EsriCanada/TechTrek_Idol_2016/ArcNerds_2.5/README.md

   Using a small, affordable micro-computer called a <a href="https://www.raspberrypi.org/">Raspberry Pi</a>, freely available open source weather software called <a href="http://www.weewx.com/">WeeWx</a> and some python, we configured a weather station to periodically update an <a href="http://services.arcgis.com/EgePHk52tsFjmhbJ/arcgis/rest/services/weather/FeatureServer/">ArcGIS Online feature service</a>.

-To visualize the data, we used the <a href="https://developers.arcgis.com/web-appbuilder/">ArcGIS Web Application Builder</a> to code a few widgets in JavaScript and published the site.
+To visualize the data, we used the <a href="https://developers.arcgis.com/web-appbuilder/">ArcGIS Web Application Builder</a> to code a few widgets in JavaScript and then created a website.
+We currently have widgets to display up to date weather information as well as generate charts summarizing the data that has been collected for a specific station.

+Here's a sample web application that uses our custom widgets:<br/>
+<a href="http://159.203.41.252/project-arcnerds/weather/">Project ArcNerds Weather Network</a><br/>

-Once complete, we will put together some tutorials that can be used repeat this project in the classroom.
+Once complete, we will put together some tutorials that can be used to repeat this project in the classroom.
 For now, we've prepared a sample tutorial and uploaded it to our repository.

 <h5>References</h5>
 <b><a href="https://www.raspberrypi.org/blog/school-weather-station-project/">A Raspberry Pi Weather Station for Schools</a><br/></b>